MarcusVeres/wreckless/README.md

 ### Meme Management

 The heart of the messenger will be a pool of memes located on the user's phone.
-Users who download the application will not have any memes circulating in their pool.
+When users first download the application, they will not have any memes circulating in their pool.

 Users may add to the meme pool by selecting from a list of pre-made memes (available on a server), or creating their own (custom memes).

-Custom memes may use a template from a library, a photograph from the user's photo library, or a photograph taken on the spon with the user's phone.
+Custom memes may use a template from a library, a photograph from the user's photo library, or a photograph taken on the spot.

 Users may delete memes once they have been created.
+This removes them from the user's roster.

 ### Image Editing